TechnoCosmic/zero/README.md

 Why have these two strategies?
 Speed.

-Being able to allocate all your longer-lived data structures at one each of the dynamic space, and your more fleeting ones at the other, can mean reduced allocation times.
+Being able to allocate all your longer-lived data structures at one end of the dynamic space, and your more fleeting ones at the other, can mean reduced allocation times.
 It may not.
 Your mileage may vary.
 The search options are provided so that you may take advantage of any inherent knowledge of your own program's dataflow.

-In terms of memory fragmentation, in general, you will find there to be little practical difference between allocating everything at one end of the address space, versus allocating both both ends.
+In terms of memory *fragmentation*, general speaking you will find there to be little practical difference between allocating everything at one end of the address space, versus allocating both both ends - fragmentation under both of these strategies is more likely to be a result of your program's allocation/deallocation pattern.
 Of course you will be able to fabricate a situation where that isn't true, and that's fine.
 Most of the time, you can be fairly safe with this assumption until your own careful analysis of your program determines otherwise.

 `MiddleUp`/`MiddleDown`